 Ready to dive in and learn more?
 Let's get started.

-Demand for HR professionals has grown dramatically in recent years, and that's not expected to recede in 2020.
+Demand for HR professionals has grown dramatically in recent years, and that's not expected to recede in the years to come.
 In fact, the U.S. Bureau of Labor Statistics (BLS) forecasts that the need for certain roles in human resources is poised to grow up to 10 percent by 2028.

 Add to that growth an increasingly widening skills gap being felt across all industries — one that has left 4.4 million jobs unfilled nationwide due to a lack of qualified talent, according to labor-insights provider Burning Glass.
 Just in the business and financial operations segment of the workforce alone (which accounts for HR functions), Burning Glass research shows that demand exceeds supply by 21 percent, resulting in nearly a million unfilled roles — a five-year high.